TG9541/stm8ef/README.md

 ### Generic STML targets

-Compared to STM8S most STM8L devices provide such a rich feature set that studying the reference manual may take some time.
-Although support for STM8L peripherals is still in an early phase the STM8 eForth core is mostly the same as for STM8S devices and well tested.
+Compared to STM8S most STM8L devices provide a richer feature set and studying the reference manual may take more time.
+Although support for STM8L peripherals is still in an early phase the STM8 eForth core is mostly the same as for STM8S devices and thus well tested.
 The latest addition is support for STM8L101F3 and STM8L001J3, the only members of the [RM0013](https://www.st.com/resource/en/reference_manual/CD00184503-.pdf) family.

 For more details please refer to the `README.md` in the board folders below.